CIS-566-Fall-2023/hw04-stylization/README.md

 3. [TurboSquid](https://www.turbosquid.com/)

 ---
+## Extra Credit
+Explore!
+What else can you do to polish your scene?

-## 6. Interactivity
+- Interactivity
 As a finishing touch, let's show off the fact that our scene is rendered in real-time!
 Please add an element of interactivity to your scene.
 Change some major visual aspect of your scene on a keypress.
 The triggered change could be
 * Party mode (things speed up, different colorization)
 * Memory mode (different post-processing effects to color you scene differently)
 * Fanart mode (different surface shaders, as if done by a different artist)
 * Whatever else you can think of!
 Combine these ideas, or come up with something new.
 Just note, your interactive change should be at least as complex as implementing a new type of post processing effect or surface shader.
 We'll be disappointed if its just a parameter change.
 There should be significant visual change.

----
-## Extra Credit
-Explore!
-What else can you do to polish your scene?

 - Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring.
     - I.e. The procedural coloring needs to be more than just multiplying by 0.6 or 1.5 to decrease/increase the value.
 Consider more deeply the relationship between things such as value and saturation in artist-crafted color palettes?
 - Add an interesting terrain with grass and/or other interesting features